beelerpayton/FracScatt/docs/source/functions.rst

    wavelength : float
 	The wavelength of incident light, in nanometers. diameter : float
-	Black carbon volume-equivalent diameter with units of nm. abs_error : float, optional
+	Black carbon mass-equivalent diameter with units of nm. abs_error : float, optional
 	Error associated with measurement of MAC\ :sub:`BC`, in  m\ :sup:`2`/g. mode : string, optional